What Is a Release Clause and How It Works

 - Real Estate Sales: Another type of real estate release clause exists between a buyer and seller.
 It's common for a buyer to accept an offer but still allow the seller to seek other offers for a certain time period.
 In this case, the release applies to the seller, who is released from their exclusive obligation to the buyer while they try to find better offers.
 Typically the time limit is 72 hours.

-If you need more information or help with a meet-or-release clause, you can post your legal need on UpCounsel's marketplace.
+If you need more information or help with what is a release clause, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.